-- determining and approving the compensation of our Chief Executive Officer, including annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer, and evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives; - · reviewing and approving the corporate goals and objectives relevant to the compensation of our other executive officers; - reviewing and approving the compensation of our other executive officers; - appointing, compensating, and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the compensation committee; - conducting the independence assessment outlined in the rules of Nasdaq with respect to any compensation consultant, legal counsel, or other advisor retained by the compensation committee; - reviewing and assessing the adequacy of the committee charter and submitting any changes to the Board of Directors for approval;

-- · reviewing and establishing our overall management compensation philosophy and policy; - overseeing and administering our equity compensation and similar plans; - · reviewing and approving our policies and procedures for the grant of equity-based awards and granting equity awards; - · reviewing and making recommendations to the Board of Directors with respect to director compensation; and - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K.
+- determining and approving the compensation of our Chief Executive Officer, including annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer, and evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives; - reviewing and approving the corporate goals and objectives relevant to the compensation of our other executive officers; - reviewing and approving the compensation of our other executive officers; - appointing, compensating, and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the compensation committee; - conducting the independence assessment outlined in the rules of Nasdaq with respect to any compensation consultant, legal counsel, or other advisor retained by the compensation committee; - reviewing and assessing the adequacy of the committee charter and submitting any changes to the Board of Directors for approval; - reviewing and establishing our overall management compensation philosophy and policy; - overseeing and administering our equity compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards and granting equity awards; - · reviewing and making recommendations to the Board of Directors with respect to director compensation; and - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K.

-During the year ended December 31, 2021, the Compensation Committee met six times following its establishment in June 2021.
+During the year ended December 31, 2022, the compensation committee met nine times.